cataseven/Statistics-Graph-Chart-Card/README.md

 ### 📈 Rise/Fall Colors

-Color each graph segment green when rising and red when falling — without needing to define any value thresholds.
-The trend icon on the state row reflects the same direction. `trend_period_hours` controls how sensitive the detection is.
+Color each graph segment green when rising and red when falling — without needing to define any value thresholds. `trend_period_hours` controls how sensitive the detection is.

 ```yaml
 type: custom:statistics-graph-chart-card